-- 7.1 Risk Management will be incorporated into the business planning process for the Board with a risk assessment of all business aims being undertaken as part of the annual Estimates process. - 7.2 The Board's internal auditor will have a role in reviewing the effectiveness of control measures that have been put in place to ensure that risk management measures are working.
+- 7.1 Risk Management will be incorporated into the business planning process for the Cowick & Snaith Internal Drainage Board with a risk assessment of all business aims being undertaken as part of the annual estimates process. - 7.2 The Cowick & Snaith Internal Drainage Boards' internal auditor will have a role in reviewing the effectiveness of control measures that have been put in place to ensure that risk management measures are working.